albert-decatur/climate-cities/README.md

 1. characterize spatial allocation of climate-related international aid given limited place information
   1. assume an even spatial distribution inside known administrative boundaries at different levels, along with some point locations, buffered point locations, and entire countries when nothing else is known.
-  1. all sectors of aid are assumed to be climate-related except for 'Energy and mining', 'Industry and trade', and 'Finance'.
+  1. all sectors of aid are assumed to be climate-related except for 'Energy and mining', 'Industry and trade', and 'Finance'
-2. given gridded population, characterize the most densely populated areas of the Earth as urban
-3. calculate service areas of those urban areas, using a buffer or travel time along roads
+2. define urban as GRUMP 1995 urban mask areas that overlap at least one GeoNames populated place with population >= 10,000
 4. for each urban area find the total amount of climate-related aid
 5. calculate temperature and precipitation anomalies for the period 1995-1999 (uses historical data) and 2015-2030 (uses forecast data).
   1. use 1870-1999 as a baseline in both cases